haseebrj17/website/docs/guides/use-the-library-with-svelte.md

 # How to use the library with Svelte?

 It is quite easy to use the [JS-Library](/how-to-use/js-library) in Svelte.
 We convert the SVG to a data URI and use it as the `src`.
-Because the `toDataUri` method is asynchronous, we need to use the [Async-Syntax](https://svelte.dev/docs#template-syntax-await) to wait for the avatar to be generated.

 ```svelte
 <script>